ankitagupta12/pheromone/README.md

 It is advisable to use the normal producer in production systems because async producer provides no guarantees that the messages will be delivered.
 To read more on this, refer the `ruby-kafka` [documentation](https://github.com/zendesk/ruby-kafka#asynchronously-producing-messages)

-Even when using a synchronous producer, sometimes there might be a need to run send messages to Kafka in a background task.
+Even while using a synchronous producer, sometimes there might be a need to run send messages to Kafka in a background task.
 This is especially true for batch processing tasks that send a high message volume to Kafka.
-To allow for this, `pheromone` provides an `async` mode that can be specified with `publish` with `dispatch_method` as `:async`.
+To allow for this, `pheromone` provides an `async` mode that can be specified as an option to `publish` by specifying `dispatch_method` as `:async`.
 By default, `dispatch_method` will be `:sync`.
 Specifying `:async` will still use the normal producer and NOT the async_producer.

 ```
 class PublishableModel < ActiveRecord::Base